Sternberger Seenlandschaft

 Sternberger Seenlandschaft is an Amt in the Ludwigslust-Parchim district, in Mecklenburg-Vorpommern, Germany.
 The seat of the Amt is in Sternberg.

-Other major places are Brüel and Dabel.
+The Sternberger Seenlandschaft (literally: Sternberg Lake District) includes two small towns and about 50 villages.
+The towns are Sternberg and Brüel, the largest village is Dabel.

+The largest lakes are Keezer See, Mickowsee, Tempziner See, Großer Sternberger See, Woseriner See, Kleinpritzer See and Woseriner See.

-The Amt Sternberger Seenlandschaft consists of the following municipalities:
+The Amt Sternberger Seenlandschaft consists of the following 12 municipalities: